Obson/Talkback/README.md

 # Talkback
-A WordPress plugn to allow quick and easy setup of online marketing surveys.
+A WordPress plugin to allow quick and easy setup of online marketing surveys.